-If you're looking to experience life in the fast lane, sales careers can offer graduates high rewards, plenty of travel and exciting challenges.
+If you're looking to experience life in the fast lane, a sales career can offer graduates high rewards, plenty of travel and exciting challenges.
 Graduate sales careers can also provide opportunities to gain professional training and recognised qualifications.
 Sales skills are highly transferable, and a successful sales career often open doors to management.
-Over 1 million people in the UK work in sales and most companies find that over 70% of their turnover comes directly from their sales force.
+According to High Fliers, 27% of the UKs top 100 graduate employers have vacancies within sales roles.
+Therefore, following a career path in sales could be very promising for Graduates.

 Sales professionals use problem-solving skills to understand, anticipate and meet customers' needs.
 Their solutions involve selling one or more of their products or services to customer ranging from private individuals to governments and international businesses.

-Sales is the activity the defines all commercial organisations.
+The Sales function is the activity that defines all commercial organisations.
 Whatever product or service the organisation offers, its success or failure depends on the success of the sales effort.
 Sales people are important to any business and this is reflected in their high rates of pay.

 Key account management has recently developed from relationship management in business-to-business markets, such as financial services and pharmaceutical sales.
-Sales professionals working in key accounts typically talk to buyers about long-term development and bring other team members (such as packging experts) into the selling process.
-In this way, sales becomes a team process.
+Sales professionals working in key accounts typically talk to buyers about long-term development and bring other team members (such as packaging experts) into the selling process.
+In this way, sales become a team process.

 Graduates working in sales typically start out as sales executives or representatives, selling their products or services in a particular geographical area or business sector.
 They are responsible for developing existing customer relationships as well as finding new customers.

 As a sales person, the more successful you are, the more you will earn and the greater your chances of promotion.
 Career development includes sales management and senior sales-specialists posts.